 Some countries have grasped the urgency and are already taking measures.
 Singapore has implemented a reskilling program for all groups of the workforce, which provides an educational allowance to each citizen to learn new skills no matter at what stage of their work-life they are.

-In other places, the businesses are trying to fill the skills gap in the labor market.
+In other places, businesses are trying to fill the skills gap in the labor market.
 They are building academies and training programs that benefit not only their current and future employees but also the whole labor market.

 But to catch up to the transformation in the talent structure a lot more is needed.

 Change is inevitable.
 And in today’s life, change is also incredibly rapid.
-In order to keep up with it and prepare for the imminent future of work, preparations need to be made on individual, leadership and societal level.
+In order to keep up with it and be ready for the imminent future of work, preparations need to be made on individual, leadership and societal level.
 And they can no longer be taken in stride.
 We need to make conscious efforts, plans and build and implement strategies.
 Otherwise, the future will very soon burst through the door and slap us.